SindieCastro/Predicting_Sales_Using_Machine_Learning/README.md

 To apply the model, we will determine a threshold desired sales amount for North America.
 This would become our target.
 So we would bin the sales data for the rest of the world, and categorize the NA_Sales data as a greater than threshold or less than threshold.
 For example, we can pick $500,000 in sales; Our NA_Sales column would become "NA_Sales_greater_than_0.5" (since the data is in $ Millions), and we would get a 0 or 1 for each entry.
 That way, we reduce it to a binary classification problem.

+## GitHub Repository Management

+For better management and organization of the repository, the team agreed to create feature branches of project versus individual branches for team members.
+As a result, we submit (add) any documents to designated feature branches of the project, and provide detailed description on “commit” message.

 #### Note:

 - **Schema image is located in database_game branch**
 - **Machine Learning code is located in machine_learning_model_game branch**